defi-wikis/defi-tokens-wiki/README.md

 - File size: maximum 100kB.
 Tip: optimize image size, e.g. using simple drag-and-drop online service [tinypng](https://tinypng.com/).

+### Running the test suite locally
+- Install dependencies with `npm i`
+- Then run `jest`
+- Note: Non-admins can only merge PR's if the test suite passes.

 ## Disclaimer
 The Dharma team allows anyone to submit new assets to this repository.
 However, this does not mean that we are in direct partnership with all of the projects.